 There is more to face and hands

-Most of times a clue alone does not say much and, indeed, we could misjudge what the other person is really trying to “say”.
+Most of the time a clue alone does not say much and, indeed, we could misjudge what the other person is really trying to “say”.

-With non-verbal communication we tend to think to facial expression and posture alone.
-In reality there are many other active behaviours, like gestures in a given context and changes in breathing and ventilation.
+With non-verbal communication, we tend to think of facial expressions and posture alone.
+In reality, there are many other active behaviors, like gestures in a given context and changes in breathing and ventilation.
 These are more subtle to observe and need a higher level of situational awareness to be understood in the place.

 Finally, body language compliments exceptionally with paraverbal communication.
 We learned from The Monographs that the real goal of reading others should be augmented awareness, something that could help us excel in doing what we do.
 Speaking of which…

 This is not what the book is about.
 So-called lie detectors are people who trained for that intensively and to achieve their status they also developed some bias.
 If your goal is to learn body language to find out who lies to you, your life is prone to become hell.
 You would be looking for false steps on everyone, and that assumption alone makes useless everything you are trying to learn.